Rig a Creature

 The front legs of the Horse have been bended downwards by 90 degree.
 This affects the Bone roll and we have to fix that now, otherwise we end up with very unpleasant distortions on the mesh after uploading to SL.
 And luckily – since Blender 2.77 – we have a very convenient cleanup function to fix the Bone Roll.

-- Open the Appearance panel
+- Open the Rig Display Panel

 - Enable visibility of the (blue) SL Base Bones